MrBrunotte/worldofshape/README.md

     * MacOS and Linux ````export SECRET_KEY=<secret key>````
     * Windows ````set SECRET_KEY=<secret key>````
 3. When you have your three keys store them in your env.py file in the directory app _**worldofshape**_ (not in the root folder!).

+In order to make the contact form work you need your gmail username and password.

 ### **Deploy code locally**